Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 programs can be executed simultaneously.
 The execution of programs can be scheduled (execution on boot up, every hour, etc.) and monitored.

-This approach enables a very easy and very fast solution for embedded programming.
+This approach enables a very easy and very fast solution to realize projects.
 To our knowledge there is no other solution available that is even remotely comparable.

 For each supported programming language the :ref:`Tinkerforge API <api_bindings>` and commonly used software libraries are pre-installed on the system.
 Other